wodoame/cwa-application/README.md

-A cummulative weighted average calculator using javascript and html
+A cummulative weighted average calculator using javascript, html and css
 link: https://appcwa.netlify.app